terse CLI has one scaffold command and a shared workflow CLI.

 API key resolution

-After terse init or terse login, you usually do not need a project .env file for the CLI because authentication is stored per user on your machine.
+After terse init or terse auth login, you usually don’t need a project .env file for the CLI either, because authentication is stored per user on your machine.